Young Talent Drives Office Users to New Downtowns

 This is good news for investors, Georgules adds, as there are still some markets on the upswing that can provide higher yields.
 She points to Columbus, Ohio, Richmond, Va. and Miami as some of these markets.

-“From an investor standpoint, assets in gateway cities are getting pretty pricey at this stage in the cycle and yields are contracting so much, investors are looking at secondary urban or suburban markets,” says Scott Lathan, vice chairman and co-lead of the New York capital markets group with real estate services firm Colliers International.
+“From an investor standpoint, assets in gateway cities are getting pretty pricey at this stage in the cycle and yields are contracting so much, investors are looking at secondary urban or suburban markets,” says Scott Latham, vice chairman and co-lead of the New York capital markets group with real estate services firm Colliers International.
 He notes that the trend includes foreign investors, which view U.S. urban markets as more opportunistic and stable than markets at home.

 Columbus is good example of these trends.
 With overall asking rent of $18.96 per sq. ft., according to a mid-year 2016 JLL report, it still has room for rent growth.
 A number of Fortune 500 companies are headquartered in the city, and a significant talent pool can be found in the Short North neighborhood, which is located just north of downtown, south of the Ohio State University campus and a short walk away from the Nationwide Arena district office market.

-Note: Correction: There was a typo in the first reference to Scott Latham's name.
-This has now been corrected.